ESP32 Power Consumption & Sleep Modes [All Variants]

 ESP32 Hibernation Mode Wake-Up Latency is: less than 1ms

-ESP32 Hibernation Mode is very similar to “Deep Sleep Mode”.
+Note: ESP32 Hibernation Mode is very similar to “Deep Sleep Mode”.
 However, in Hibernation Mode, only 1 RTC Timer is available (on the slow clock) and certain RTC GPIOs are only active not all RTC GPIOs as the case in “Deep Sleep”.
 This is the major difference between the two modes.

 ESP32 Power OFF

-This is not an operational mode, because it can’t be reached by software and there is no wake-up from power OFF unless an external controller is handling this operation by any defined hardware mechanism.
-In order to go into power OFF, the CHIP_PU pin is set to LOW, consequently, the chip will be powered OFF.
+This is not an operational mode, because it can’t be reached by software, and there is no wake-up from power OFF unless an external controller is handling this operation by any defined hardware mechanism.
+In order to go into power OFF, the CHIP_PU pin is set to LOW; consequently, the chip will be powered OFF.
 The current consumption will drastically drop down to 0.1µA.

 Which in many cases isn’t practical because of the implementation complexity of the power down and ON mechanism as well as the need for hardware modification.
 Because the CHIP_PU pin is serving as a RESET pin for the ESP32 and can’t be controlled programmatically on most ESP32 dev boards unless we make some custom hardware changes.